crisemy/PythonProjects/README.md

 # PythonProjects

-The intent of this Repository is just to Learn and test new cool stuff with Python.
+The intent of this Repository is just to Learn and start creating a Brand New Python Automation Framework with Python.
+A cool one actually.
 That's it!
-Not bid deal now.